 - The information that is given to the prospective subject, or her/his representative, shall be in language understandable to the participant or representative; and

-- The subject, or her/his representative, cannot be made to waive or appear to waive any of her/his legal rights, or release or appear to release the investigator, the sponsor, the institution or its agents from liability for negligence.
+- The participant, or their representative, cannot be made to waive or appear to waive any of their legal rights, or release or appear to release the investigator, the sponsor, the institution or its agents from liability for negligence.

 The federal regulations detail the following basic elements of information necessary to such consent:

-- A statement that the study involves research, an explanation of the purpose of the research and the expected duration of the subject’s participation and a description of the procedures to be followed;
+- A statement that the study involves research, an explanation of the purpose of the research and the expected duration of the participant’s participation and a description of the procedures to be followed;

-- A description of any foreseeable risks or discomforts to the subject;
+- A description of any foreseeable risks or discomforts to the participant;

 - A description of any benefits to the participant or to others which may be reasonably expected from the research;